Deech08/modspectra/docs/index.rst

 ModSpectra Documentation
 ========================

-The modspectra provides an easy way to create synthetic 3D data cubes of HI and H-Alpha spectra in the Galaxy.
+The modspectra package provides an easy way to create synthetic 3D data cubes of HI and H-Alpha spectra in the Galaxy.
 This package uses the ``spectral-cube`` package to handle the data cube and the primary class, ``EmissionCube``, is built around this.
 The current main features of modspectra are to complement the work of Krishnarao, Benjamin, Haffner (2019) on a model of a Tilted